MPhuongLe/blog.hocnoi/_posts/2025-11-20-Nine-day-Fasting-Experience.md

 During this fasting series, one does not eat anything except sugar cane, flavored with special pepper-salt mix.
 Each meal consists of a small bowl of sugar cane chunks, dipped into a combination of salt, pepper or chilli, and lime juice.
 The meal ends up by chewing on and swallowing  the squeezed lime rind.
 Water is allowed.

 ### Day 0
-On day 0, I ate lunch as usual (I never break fasting before 10AM).
+On day 0, I ate lunch as usual.
 From the afternoon onward, I didn't eat anything.
-I drank a tea called "Phan tả diệp", which is meant to clear the digestive system (I guess it works like laxative - thuốc xổ).
+I only drank a tea called "Phan tả diệp" for dinner, which is meant to clear the digestive system (I guess it works like laxative - thuốc xổ).
 My first sugar cane meal was scheduled for the next lunch.

 ![Lá trà Phan tả diệp](https://cdn.nhathuoclongchau.com.vn/unsafe/800x0/tra_phan_ta_diep_va_nhung_loi_ich_suc_khoe_it_ai_ngo_den_4_2c4a04692f.jpg)